Seatis/my-teaching-materials/java-databuildlibs/2-gadle-libs/README.md

 ### Birthday Calculator with Java Util Date

-- Open BirthdayWithJavaUtilDate class and iplement the empty methods of BirthdayCalculator interface.
+- Open BirthdayWithJavaUtilDate class from date package and implement the empty methods of BirthdayCalculator interface.
 Please use simple java util date only.
 - Run, try and correct your program.
 - Run unit tests of TestJavaUtilBirthdayCalculator.
 - Improve your program as long as all tests run well.

 ### Birthday Calculator with Joda-Time

-- Open BirthdayWithJodaTime class and iplement the empty methods of BirthdayCalculator interface.
+- Open BirthdayWithJodaTime class from date package and implement the empty methods of BirthdayCalculator interface.
 You should use Joda-Time library now.
 - Run, try and correct your program.
 - Run unit tests of TestJodaTimeBirthdayCalculator.
+- Improve your program as long as all tests run well.

+### Handy Guava tools

+- Open GuavaTasks from guava package class and implement the missing part of constructor and empty methods acording to TODOs.
+You must use Google Common Utility libraries (Guava) for your solutions
+- Run, try and correct your program.
+- Run unit tests of TestGuavaTasks.
 - Improve your program as long as all tests run well.